Influencer Whitelisting

 Ignoring comment moderation Negative comments on creator’s handle damage both parties Define who monitors comments during campaign period

-9. Running whitelisting at scale without the chaos
+9. Running influencer whitelisting at scale without the chaos

 • A creator CRM that tracks permission status, contract dates, and renewal windows per creator